 Greenville Center for Creative Arts, 25 Draper Street, Greenville.
-Main Gallery, Oct.
-4 - Nov.
+Main Gallery, Through Nov.
 27 - "Impermanence & Abject Space," featuring works by Brittany M. Watkins.
-A reception will be hel don Oct.
-4, from 6-9pm.
 An Artalk Performance & Q/A with Brittany Watkins will be offered on Nov.
 16, from 2-3pm.
 Dipped in a lukewarm bath of brightly colored self-awareness, Watkins acknowledges a contemporary world enthralled with the screen just a fingertip's length away.
 It's easier not to question; instead, we deny.
 Impermanence & Abject Space is about facing oneself.
-From abject space, found and discarded goods, once deemed useless, emerge.
-Community Gallery, Through Oct.
-23 - "More Myself," featuring works by Lesloe Lakes, Emily Wilson, and Lilliana Cameron.
-The Shop at GCCA - In celebration of our eighth anniversary, Greenville Center for Creative Arts is thrilled to announce the opening of our official gift shop!
-As another opportunity for GCCA to support local artists, visitors can shop for consigned artworks from Greenville-based artists including prints, small originals, jewelry, pottery, and more!
+From abject space, found and discarded goods, once deemed useless, emerge. $\mbox{\bf The}$ Shop at GCCA - In celebration of our eighth anniversary, Greenville Center for Creative Arts is thrilled to announce the opening of our official gift shop!
+As another opportunity for GCCA to support local artists, visitors can shop for consigned continued on Page 41 artworks from Greenville-based artists including prints, small originals, jewelry, pottery, and more!
 The Shop at GCCA will also have novelty merchandise for sale so you can show your love for Greenville arts everywhere you go!
 Ongoing - Home to 16 studio artists.
 Hours: Wed.-Fri., 1-5pm.
-Contact: call 864/735-3948 or at (www.artcentergreenville.
+Contact: call 864/735-3948 or at (www. artcentergreenville.org).